-When a burned patient is looked over for the first time after sustaining a burn, there should be a "primary survey" and a "secondary survey."
-The primary survey involves doing a once-over to check for anything that can be life-threatening.
-The secondary survey is a head-to-toe observation of all areas of the body for other injuries, including non-burn-related injuries.
+When assessing a burn victim for the first time after the injury, two surveys should be conducted: a "primary survey" and a "secondary survey."
+The primary survey is a quick check for life-threatening issues, while the secondary survey involves a comprehensive examination of the entire body, including non-burn-related injuries.

-Before the swelling becomes too severe, a ventilator tube should be appropriately inserted into the victim's trachea.
-The chest should be observed to make sure it expands with each breath.
+To prevent excessive swelling, consider inserting a ventilator tube into the victim's trachea.
+Monitor the chest to ensure it expands with each breath.

-Cover up the patient with clean dressings or a clean sheet to keep the burn away from the environment while the patient is being transported.
+Cover the patient with clean dressings or a clean sheet to shield the burn from the environment during transport.
 Place a blanket over the clean sheet.
-The IV access should otherwise be all that is needed; it can help with pain management and fluid resuscitation.
-The pain medication should be given small amounts and never orally or by intramuscular injection.At the Initial Hospital
+Apart from IV access, focus on pain management and fluid resuscitation.
+Administer pain medication in small amounts, avoiding oral or intramuscular injections.At the Initial Hospital

-At the initiating facility, the patient should have IV access, a nasogastric tube in place, a Foley catheter, and a body temperature between 38 and 39 degrees Celsius.
-The use of narcotic pain relief during transportation should be discontinued.
-Options for transport depend on the patient's condition and the distance to be traveled.
+At the initial facility, the patient must possess IV access, have a nasogastric tube properly inserted, be equipped with a Foley catheter, and maintain a body temperature of 38 to 39 degrees Celsius.
+The administration of narcotic pain relief should be ceased before transportation is initiated.
+The choice of transportation method hinges on the patient's condition and the distance to be covered.

-Options for transport include a full medical intensive care unit transport vehicle, an airplane or helicopter, a private plane with the proper staff in attendance, a commercial airliner, or ambulance transport.
-Staff can include people with a minimum of six months' burn experience.
-A good transport team consists of at least one registered nurse, a physician, and a respiratory therapist.Burn Injury Lawyers in Sacramento, CA
+Transportation options encompass the availability of a fully-equipped medical intensive care unit vehicle, the utilization of an airplane or helicopter, arranging for a private plane with appropriately trained personnel on board, opting for a commercial airliner, or relying on ambulance services.
+The accompanying staff should have at least six months of experience managing burn cases.
+An effective transport team typically comprises at least one registered nurse, a physician, and a respiratory therapist.Burn Injury Lawyers in Sacramento, CA